reefland/ansible-k3s-argocd-renovate/docs/longhorn-settings.md

       install_version: "{{longhorn_install_version|default('v1.2.4')}}"
   ```

-* The name space and release name Helm will use to install Longhorn:
+* The name space Helm will use to install Longhorn:

   ```yml
       namespace: "longhorn-system"